MalyginL/CustomAnonBot/README.md

 This bot allows two people to communicate with each other on any topic without revealing account

 Main features:
-- You can choose the criteria by which the interlocutors will look for each other.
-This could be politics, sports or other.
+- Choosing the topic.
+This can be politics, sports or any other.
-- You can connect people with one point of view on the topics discussed, or with different.
-It depends on the type of content you want to provide.
+- Connecting people with different opinions on the topic.
 - Bot does not use third-party telegram libraries, it implements only necessary functions.
 - Bot provides statistics by `get` requests

 ## REQUIREMENTS
 - Java 1.8+
 - Scala 2.11.12
-- PostgresDB (optional) - you can rewrite DAO object
+- PostgreSQL
-- MongoDB / Cassandra (optional) - you can rewrite DAO object
+- Cassandra
 - SSL/TLS - bot works on webhook _[more info](https://core.telegram.org/bots/webhooks#ssl-tls-what-is-it-and-why-do-i-have-to-handle-this-for-a-webhoo)_
 - Domain name & static ip
 - SBT